 The traditional “set it and forget it” method of 50 years ago may have been acceptable, but current technology makes it easy to customize a schedule and only use your HVAC system when necessary.
 It is no longer necessary to have your system run all day to achieve desired results.
 In recent years, programmable thermostats have advanced to the point where they can detect when you leave work.
 GPS technology will activate your air conditioner when you approach your residence.

 While smart thermostats are convenient, don’t rely solely on them.
 Give your system and pockets a break by utilizing fans during the warmer months to maintain a comfortable temperature inside the home.
 This will allow you to raise the thermostat setting slightly and relieve your unit of any extra strain.
 During winter, set the thermostat slightly lower and utilize warmer clothing and extra blankets to reduce your energy consumption.
+Learn how to keep your home cool in the summer without air conditioners.

 You can browse our website to learn more about specials, financing, and 24/7 emergency service.
 You can request service there as well or chat with our team about any questions or concerns.
 Contact us today!